An Egyptian Landmark – Temple Debod in Madrid

-It’s a cloudy day in Dublin (that’s pretty common here).
-While I’ve found a place to live I’m still looking for work.
-Job hunting can be a frustrating and tiresome process, and I’ve been thinking quite a bit about the trip I took last year to Madrid.
-There’s a lot there from that trip that I haven’t written about including visiting the Debod Temple.
+It’s a cloudy day in Dublin (that’s pretty common here), and I’ve been thinking quite a bit about the trip I took to sunny Madrid.
+There’s a lot there from that trip that I haven’t written about yet, including my visit to the Debod Temple.

-The Debod Temple or Temple of Debod is a legitimate, real Egyptian temple in the heart of Madrid, Spain.
-It’s the only real Egyptian temple outside of Egyptian.
-The Temple was originally located in the Aswan region of Egyptian and was built back in 200 BC.
-The Kushite king of Meroë built it as small temple for the Egyptian god Amun.
+The Debod Temple (or Temple de Debod in Spanish) is a legitimate Egyptian temple in the heart of Madrid, Spain.
+It’s the only authentic Egyptian temple you can find outside of Egypt.
+The Temple was initially located in the Aswan region of Egypt and was built back in 200 BCE.
+The Kushite King of Meroë made it as a small temple for the Egyptian god Amun.

-Fast forward many years later (uh to 1960 AD) to when Egypt was building the Aswan High Dam.
-The reservoir was threatening to flood and damage The Abu Simbel Temples, which are some of Egypt’s greatest temples.
-Long story short Spain stepped up and helped Egypt moves these temples to a safe location.
-After Egypt was like, “hey thanks for that.
-Here have a temple.”
+Fast forward many years later (uh to 1960 AD) when Egypt was building the Aswan High Dam.
+The reservoir was threatening to flood and cause damage to The Abu Simbel Temples, which are some of Egypt’s most magnificent temples.
+Long story short Spain stepped up and helped Egypt move the Abu Simbel Temples to a safe location.
+Afterwards, Egypt was like, “hey thanks for that.
+Have a temple.”

-So that’s what they did, Egypt gave Spain the Debod Temple, which is now located in the Western Park or Parque del Oeste by The Royal Palace (Palace Real de Madrid).
-The Temple is free to visit and inside contains small collections of Egyptian artefacts including some hieroglyphics with information cards in Spanish and English.
+That’s what they did, Egypt gave Spain the Debod Temple.
+It is now located in the Western Park (Parque del Oeste) by The Royal Palace (Palace Real de Madrid).
+The Temple is free to visit and inside contains small collections of Egyptian artifacts including some hieroglyphics with information cards in Spanish and English.
 It takes about 10-15 minutes to go through the temple.

 I came to the Debod Temple on my last morning in Madrid.
 I haven’t been to Egypt yet, so it was pretty cool to see a real Egyptian temple in person.
-Apparently, the Temple Debod is also one of the best places to watch the sunset here in Madrid.
-Looks like a good reason to go back to Madrid again.
+Apparently, Temple Debod is also one of the best places to watch the sunset in Madrid.
+Looks like a good reason to go back to Madrid one day.